rladies/community/discussion-topics/001-rebranding.md

 ## Cons

+In some countries being a minority gender is deemed illegal - a global overview of this is available at <https://database.ilga.org/en>.
+In those countries, hosting an event branded as R-Ladies+ could pose a risk to the event organizers and attendees for persecution.

 R-Ladies as a brand is widely known and recognized; changing the brand could cause confusion or limit searchability.
+Discrepancies between handles and branding across multiple platforms could cause confusion.

+## Other Considerations

 The name of our legal entity "R-Ladies Global" would not change.
 Similarly, handles for already established social media accounts likely would not change.